Menu Close

 next arrow

-The Lee/Oesterreich lab studies the molecular basis of breast cancer development and resistance to therapy, with the goal to improve precision medicine and outcomes for breast cancer patients.
-The laboratory employs a systems biology approach, utilizing a combination of single cell and bulk sequencing, computational methods and biological models to identify and validate new drivers and therapeutic targets.
-Hypotheses are tested in vitro and in vivo and then moved to clinical trials.
+The Lee-Oesterreich lab studies the molecular basis of breast cancer development and resistance to therapy, with the goal to improve precision medicine and outcomes for breast cancer patients.
+We employ a systems biology approach, utilizing a combination of single cell, spatial and bulk sequencing, novel computational biology approaches, and new biological models to identify and validate drivers and therapeutic targets.

-The majority of studies incorporate analysis of human specimens, in collaboration with a large network of clinicians and nurses.
-This includes computational analysis and modeling of large biomedical and genomic datasets including electronic health record data.
+Most studies incorporate analysis of human specimens (such as from our Hope for OTHERS post-mortem autopsy program), in collaboration with a large network of clinicians.
+This includes computational analysis and modeling of large biomedical and genomic datasets including EHR data.

 The laboratory has a very strong training environment, with attention to each individuals’ successful career development.
 One of the top priorities is to maintain a healthy lab environment, ensuring high productivity and rigor.